datastax-training/killrvideo-sample-schema/README.md

 killrvideo-sample-schema
 ===============================

 Sample schema for Apache Cassandra 2.1, to demonstrate the usage and features of CQL.
+The schema has been extended to include functionality needed to demonstrate concepts in DataStax training courses.

 To run

-cqlsh -f videodb-schema.cql
+cqlsh -f videodb-schema.cql (Not completed yet)

-cqlsh -f videodb-inserts.cql
+cqlsh -f videodb-inserts.cql (Not completed yet)

 Application
 ===========